-Myeloma is a type of cancer that begins in the bone marrow, and is a cancer of the plasma cells, which are a type of white blood cells that help blood clot.
-When myeloma is found in the marrow of multiple bones in your body, it is called multiple myeloma.
+Myeloma is a type of cancer that begins in the bone marrow, and is a cancer of the plasma cells, which are a type of white blood cells, also called plasma B cells.
+When there are certain mutations within these plasma cells, it is called multiple myeloma.
 More than 90 percent of myeloma patients are diagnosed with multiple myeloma.

 Treatment for blood cancer

 The best blood cancer treatment for you will be determined by your specific type of cancer, overall health, and the rate of progression of your disease.
 It is important to let your care team know when you experience new symptoms or side effects throughout your treatment.

 "We are excited about the advancements for the treatment of many types of blood cancers, including the identification of new molecular targeted therapies in recent years," said Aravind Ramakrishnan, MD, medical oncologist/hematologist the Sarah Cannon Blood Cancer Center at St. David's South Austin Medical Center.
 "Advances in immunotherapy treatments, including CAR T-cell therapy, have demonstrated promising responses, and blood and marrow transplants have expanded to broader populations with multiple different stem cell sources."

 Common treatments for blood cancers include: